 Please enter your details here to receive SMS updates during harvest

-Growers will be able to capture more value for their grain this harvest following the introduction of active binning at T-Ports Lock and Lucky Bay sites.
+Growers will be able to capture more value for their grain at harvest following the introduction of active binning at T-Ports Lock and Lucky Bay sites.
 The active binning system enables growers to potentially achieve higher grades for their grain for those times when key specifications fall marginally outside receival standards.

 Active binning is available for most wheat and barley grades at this stage and provides flexibility based on the quality parameters of protein, moisture, test weight and screenings.